UniversalScientificTechnologies/xDOS_doc/DEMODOS/index.md

 ## Software

-The DEMODOS system is controlled through a user-friendly software interface written in Python.
+The DEMODOS system is controlled through a user-friendly software CLI interface written in Python.
 The software provides mission operators the ability to simulate radiation levels and control what is displayed on each participant's DDU and PAD.
 The software also includes features to simulate radiation noise, making the experience more realistic.

 ![obrazek](https://github.com/user-attachments/assets/b746ed27-2748-4429-8d20-bde783a12b54)